CreatorDev/LetMeCreateIoT/README.md

 To disable debugging simply remove DEBUG_IP from CFLAGS.
 In this case INIT_NETWORK_DEBUG will resolve to no code at all and PRINTF will act as the standard printf function.
 For a full example program visit [examples/debug](https://github.com/mtusnio/LetMeCreateIoT/tree/dev/examples/debug).
-Additionally, a few other examples also incorporate this debug functionality.
+Additionally, all other examples can be used with network debug enabled by following the above steps.

 ### Compatibility with LMC